Indigenous Peoples Rights International: Background

-The organization was established in 2019 to address the rising global crisis of criminalization and violence committed against Indigenous leaders including imprisonment due to false charges, killings, displacements, land grabbing, and other human rights violations.
+The organization was established in 2019 to address the rising global crisis of criminalization and violence committed against indigenous leaders.
+These acts include but not only limited to: imprisonment due to false charges, killings, displacements, land grabbing, and other human rights violations.

 IPRI is governed by a Board of Directors, which consists of a number of people of Indigenous heritage from several different countries, including Canada, Australia, Sweden, Kenya, Colombia, Philippines, Russia and Indonesia.
 The day-to-day management of the organization is facilitated by the Global Secretariat.

 A former United Nations (UN) Special Rapporteur on Indigenous Peoples Rights, Victoria Tauli Corpuz, and UN’s Champions of the Earth Awardee, Joan Carling, are the founding leaders and current (2022) co-directors of IPRI.

-The Ecuadorian politician Mónica Chuji is a deputy director of Indigenous Peoples Rights International.
+The Ecuadorian politician Mónica Chuji is a deputy director of Indigenous People Rights International.

 Activities

 IPRI is leading the Global Initiative to Address and Prevent Criminalization, Violence, and Impunity Against Indigenous Peoples.
-IPRI's focus is on upholding Indigenous peoples' rights in business operations, the reduction of the criminalization of Indigenous peoples' rights in conservation measures, and the reduction of incarceration of Indigenous people, including women and children.
-IPRI supports movement towards national reforms and international enforcement mechanisms, that are needed to ensure Indigenous peoples’ right to live on and defend their land is upheld.
+IPRI's focus is on upholding Indigenous peoples' rights in business operations, reducing the criminalization of Indigenous peoples' rights in conservation measures, and reducing the incarceration of Indigenous people, including women and children.
+IPRI supports movement towards national reforms and international enforcement mechanisms that are needed to ensure Indigenous peoples’ right to live on and defend their land is upheld.
 The main focus is on six countries where violence against Indigenous peoples is particularly serious: Brazil, Colombia, Democratic Republic of Congo, India, Mexico, Philippines.